The Tasmanian Government is committed to making information accessible to all members of the Tasmanian community.

 Under the Disability Discrimination Act 1992 (external link), Australian Government agencies are required to ensure information and services are provided in a non-discriminatory and accessible manner.

 For more information about how the Tasmanian Government is improving access to information and services for people with disabilities, read the Tasmanian Government Disability Framework for Action (external link).

-Our aim is to be compliant to Level AA of the Web Content Accessibility Guidelines Version 2.0 (external link) (WCAG 2.0) standard however content., with some of our content already accessible to level triple A standard of the guidelines.
+Our aim is to be compliant to Level AA of the Web Content Accessibility Guidelines Version 2.1 (WCAG 2.1) (external link) standard with some of our content already accessible to level triple A standard of the guidelines.